dreamking60/d3-start-to-finish-leanpub/manuscript/13 PRACTICAL Add Modules.md

 1. Add two new empty modules: `layout.js` and `update.js`.
 2. Add a layout function to `layout.js`.
 3. Move the update code from `main.js` to `update.js`
-4. Modify the update function to use the layout function
+4. Modify the update function to use the layout function.

 ## Add new modules